billywojcicki/twitter-bot/README.md

 Each image file is stored in an AWS S3 bucket.

-## lambda_handler.py
+## lambda_function.py

 Each tweet consists of an image, timestamp, episode number, episode title, and may have an episode metatitle:

 - `convert_filename` converts the image filename pattern into readable strings like "01:23 S1E01"
 - `extract_metatitle` uses a regular expression to handle unique filename formats for two-part episodes
 - `get_random_episode` selects a random row from the csv file
-- `lambda_handler` calls the Twitter and S3 APIs, formats the caption, and tweets the image
+- `lambda_handler` calls the Twitter and S3 APIs, formats the caption, tweets the image, and likes all new tweets containing #Seinfeld

 More comprehensive documentation can be found in the code.